amorales187/DH150-MarinaSouliman/README.md

 ## Website 2: The Advocates for Human Rights

 https://www.theadvocatesforhumanrights.org/

 The second website I'm analyzing is The Advocates for Human Rights.
 Similar to the previous website, there's a home page with a navigation toolbar near the top.
 It helps users navigate through the pages in a categorized way.
 The majority of the content is heavily centered in the middle of the page.
 The text is very basic and there are not many visuals or images provided on the website with the exception of three or four images.
 The website is very basic but is extremely text heavy.
 It's difficult to navigate at times because of at times clunky design and because it doesn't utilize the entire webpage it feels very crowded.

 There are a lot of places where improvement can occur for the sake of the usability.
 Overall, using more design elements to separate the text and effectively relay the information is essential in improving usability.
-Consolidating certain elements and webpages would be very helpful in having a more minimalist design.
+Consolidating certain elements and webpages would be very helpful in having a more minimalist design that is easier to navigate.
 Utilizing the entire space provided on the webpage in an organized manner would make the website a lot easier to use.

 <img src="./The Advocates for Human Rights-WebpageScreenshot.png">

 ### 1: Visibility System of Status
 On the sidebar to the left, there are categorized quick links.
 When you hover over them there’s no indication that it’s being selected.
-This is inconsistent with the rest of the website as when you over other links they’re often underlined or change color. **(2)**
+This is inconsistent with the rest of the website as when you over other links they’re often underlined or change color.
+Fixing this would be helpful in improving the visibility system of status. **(2)**

 <img src="./vss1.png">

 On the quicklinks page, there’s a link to a sub-organization focused on violence against women.
-This takes you to a completely different website with no warning. **(1)**
+This takes you to a completely different website with no warning.
+There's no clear indication it does that and is an unexpected action the user may not anticipate. **(1)**

 <img src="./Screen Shot 2020-04-06 at 2.36.20 AM.png">

 ### 2: Match between system and the real world
 Like many websites, this website offers a search option.
 It’s just marked as a simple box with the word search next to it which works and follows a lot of the same standards as other websites.
+They can rely on their previous experiences with searching for things and assign them to the same search element on the website.

 <img src="./match.png">